Write for us

 - Be opinionated: One of the wonderful things about writing articles as opposed to standard academic writing is that it gives you the freedom to say what you think about a particular issue.
 This is your platform to express passionately and personally WHY you think your topic matters.
 How does your work have the potential to transform society?

-- Be story-focused: If there are interesting case studies you can highlight from the work that also can help to bring to life a story for someone else.
+- Be story-focused: If there are interesting case studies, do highlight them, to help to bring to life a story for someone else.

 - Do think about what the key message is in your research, and why it matters.
-Make sure your blog focuses on this;
+Make sure your article focuses on this.

 - Don’t include direct references to the book in the piece itself (‘My book includes…’, ‘In chapter 8 where I cover…’.
-Books will be referenced and linked to at the footer of the piece;
+Books will be referenced and linked to at the footer of the piece, but the article needs to stand alone.

 - Do use links within your blog to relevant material.